staufga0/Pattern-extraction-swift/downloading_projects/README.md

 ```

 Inside of each `repo` folder is located a `infos.json` file.
 This file contains an array of all files in the repo where each file has:
-* `path` : the path of the file in the original project
+* `path` : the path of the file in the original project.
-* `name` : the exact name of the file
+* `name` : the exact name of the file.
-* `numberedname` : the name of the file prefixed with a number, each file has a diffrent number to avoid conflicts in case there are two files with the same name in two different folders
+* `numberedname` : the name of the file prefixed with a number, each file has a diffrent number to avoid conflicts in case there are two files with the same name in two different folders in the original project.
-* `commits` : a dictionary where the key of each element is the sha digest of a commit and the associated value is a dictionary containing two keys: `time` containing the epoch date of the commit and `msg` containing the commit message
+* `commits` : a dictionary where the key of each element is the sha digest of a commit and the associated value is a dictionary containing two keys: `time` containing the epoch date of the commit and `msg` containing the commit message.